pingcap/blog/tidb-in-shopee.md

 Inside the TiDB platform, the main components are as follows:

-- [**TiDB Server**](https://github.com/pingcap/tidb) is a stateless SQL layer that processes users’ SQL queries, accesses data in the storage layer, and returns corresponding results to the application.
+- [**TiDB Server**](https://github.com/pingcap/tidb) is a stateless SQL layer that processes users' SQL queries, accesses data in the storage layer, and returns corresponding results to the application.
 It is MySQL compatible and sits on top of TiKV.
 - [**TiKV**](https://github.com/pingcap/tikv) is the distributed transactional Key-Value storage layer where the data persists.
 It uses the [Raft](https://raft.github.io/) consensus protocol for replication to ensure strong data consistency and high availability.
 - [**TiSpark**](https://github.com/pingcap/tispark) cluster also sits on top of TiKV.
 It is an Apache Spark plugin that works with the TiDB platform to support complex OLAP queries for BI analysts and data scientists.
 - [**Placement Driver (PD)**](https://github.com/pingcap/pd): A metadata cluster powered by [etcd](https://github.com/etcd-io/etcd) that manages and schedules TiKV.